Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - When selecting a city and user taps back, the main fragment loads a Kazan forecast, but should just show a dialog on geolocation
     - isNetworkAvailable doesn't check network appearing fast enough

-    - When network connection appears, app is not aware about that.
     - Put all texts to string.xml
     - Remove all superfluous Log.d
     - Check statuses